Beach access is a universal right and necessary for the public’s enjoyment of the beach.

 Surfrider encourages recreational user groups to balance their interests and to work cooperatively with local residents and decision-makers to ensure maximized coastal access for all persons.– Surfrider Foundation’s statement on Beach Access

 Access to the beach is threatened every day.
 The right to beach access is constantly being challenged by private property owners, developers and even sea level rise.
-From locked gates to restricted hours, from exclusive or inappropriately sited developments to economic and transportation barriers, the constitutional right to visit California’s beaches requires constant defending.
+From locked gates to restricted hours, from exclusive or inappropriately sited developments to less tangible economic and transportation barriers, the constitutional right to visit California’s beaches requires constant defending.
 Surfrider Foundation believes that beaches should be accessible to everyone.
 Our network of chapters, clubs and volunteers are determined to keep our beaches accessible for all to enjoy.

 The Surfrider Foundation views beach access as a universal right of all people.
 That’s why we will work to secure beach access on every coast so that people of all communities can enjoy valuable coastal resources.
 Unfortunately, beach access is constantly being challenged.
 Surfrider’s network is committed to meeting these challenges through community outreach, partnership building, grassroots advocacy and legal strategies.
-In 2019, Surfrider will open new access, or protect threatened access, in 5 to 10 states in the U.S. We will also support inclusive beach access by bringing 5,000 inland or underserved community members to visit the beach every year.

-PAST BEACH ACCESS VICTORIES IN CALIFORNIA
+A FEW PAST BEACH ACCESS VICTORIES IN CALIFORNIA

-Mavericks, Half Moon Bay, CA (2018) The surf contest at Mavericks failed to adhere to the Coastal Act as it historically reduced “access opportunities for a specific subset of people.”
+Mavericks, Half Moon Bay (2018) The surf contest at Mavericks failed to adhere to the Coastal Act as it historically reduced “access opportunities for a specific subset of people.”
 In 2015, the California Coastal Commission insisted contest organizers comply with Coastal Act Section 30210, which states that “maximum access… and recreational opportunities shall be provided for all of the people.”
 Surf contests inherently impact public access by their nature; Surfrider Foundation stood with the Committee for Equity in Women’s Surfing in demanding a multi-heat Women’s Division in the Mavericks competition as well as equal pay for winners regardless of gender.